TeamForThePlanet/discord-bot/README.md

 # discord-bot
-A bot to integrate into the Time for the Planet Discord
+Old bot that we integrated into the Team for the Planet Discord server.

 ## How to run the Bot ?